pjh68/pjh68.github.io/_posts/2025-09-25-how-i-think-about-ai.md

 And so for me, the key questions of “does it actually help?” and “should we change how we organise our teams?” remain fully unanswered.
 I cannot even, at this stage, predict a trajectory and I believe those that are claiming “it will inevitably…” are picking a version of the future they wish to be true without evidence.
 And this is probably the no.1 thing that annoys me about the current state of the world: The burden of proof is all backwards with AI.
 Everyone has such FOMO there is a prevalent belief that AI will be amazing.
 So now when it’s not amazing it must because we’re holding it wrong?

 From an engineering leadership perspective, I am a health sceptic.
 Experimentation is necessary, but if those experiments fail we will learn and move on.
 I fundamentally disagree with the position that it is inevitable.
-I have a lot of time for this rage piece: https://mikelovesrobots.substack.com/p/wheres-the-shovelware-why-ai-coding
+I have a lot of time for this rage piece: [Where's the Shovelware?
+Why AI Coding Claims Don't Add Up](https://mikelovesrobots.substack.com/p/wheres-the-shovelware-why-ai-coding)

 We’re also seeing something interesting: individuals’ personal journey through the hype curve.
 Working in a large organisation with a diverse set of engineering teams solving different problems in different contexts means we see this playing out in real-time multiple times a month.
 People love talking about their AI journeys on Slack…  We also have the per-developer token usage data to back it up (not an entirely accurate picture as doesn’t include out-of-work side projects that a lot of developers do).
 I don’t think we yet have enough time series data to be confident in drawing conclusions, and we’ve had summer holidays making the data noisy… but right now developers are yo-yoing up, then down, our token usage league table in what appears to be high correlation with their Slack announced drinking of the Kool-aid and then subsequent cooling as their posts contain more caveats…